List of Emmerdale characters introduced in 2009: Olena Petrovich

 Olena Petrovich was introduced to Emmerdale in November 2009.

 An illegal immigrant from Ukraine, she arrived in the village in the back of a haulage truck driven by Carl King (Tom Lister) and ran away, hiding in the Dingles' barn.
 She was found and befriended by Belle Dingle (Eden Taylor-Draper) and Will Wylde (Oscar Lloyd), whom she told that it was dangerous for anyone to know she was there.
 She later became friends with Sam Dingle (James Hooton) who tended to her injured leg and offered her shelter and protection as she explained she wanted to work to send money back to her young son in Ukraine.
 When Sam's father Zak Dingle (Steve Halliwell) and stepmother Lisa Dingle (Jane Cox) eventually discovered her, she was welcomed into the Dingle homestead and Sam got her a job working at the B&B for Eric Pollard (Chris Chittell).
 Recently, however, she seems to have become uncomfortable at Sam's romantic advances.
 When Wishing Well Cottage was destroyed, she moved in with Marlon Dingle (Mark Charnock), Eli Dingle (Joseph Gilgun) and Lizzie Lakely (Kitty McGeever).
-In early April, Sam proposes to Olena, which she says no to, because she doesn't have a passport.
+In early April, Sam proposes to Olena, which she says no to, because she does not have a passport.
 Later, Sam goes to Cain and asks him to help him get a fake passport for Olena.
 Zak soon learns about it and tells Olena to leave Sam alone and that when she gets her fake passport he wants her to leave the village.
 She and Eli soon realise that they have feelings for each other and share a kiss.
-Sam invites Olena to the Dingles' party celebrating Lisa's release from prison, which she accepts, but doesn't want to.
+Sam invites Olena to the Dingles' party celebrating Lisa's release from prison, which she accepts, but does not want to.
 Zak goes round to Tall Trees Cottage and tells her to stay away.
-When Olena doesn't come, Sam goes to look for her, and spots her and Eli kissing.
+When Olena does not come, Sam goes to look for her, and spots her and Eli kissing.
 Sam is heartbroken.

 Later, the UK Border Agency arrive after receiving an anonymous tip-off that Terry and Eric are employing people illegally.
 Terry denies employing any illegal workers, saying Olena is Polish, which he believes.
 However, after one of the officers asks to see her passport, Olena admits to Terry that she is, in fact, not Polish, but Ukrainian, and does not have any papers.

 Olena is led away and subsequently deported back to Ukraine.
 After an argument when Eli accuses Val (who had noticed that Olena's mother's address was in Ukraine and not Poland) and Brenda of reporting her to the Border Agency, Sam later confesses that he reported her out of anger.

 Grace Dent of The Guardian was critical of Olena's exit.
 She stated "It took seven people in uniforms dragging her screaming into a police van, driving her over miles and miles of hills and dales and rolling nothingness to remind her that apparently "Britain is full".